 (Scroll down for complete printable recipe, including nutritional information.)

-- Rinse the beans with cold water until no more foam appears.
+- Rinse the beans with cold water until no more foam appears (rinsing is probably optional.)

-- When Slow Cooker Ground Beef and Refried Bean Chili is done, stir in the lime juice and serve hot.
+- When the Ground Beef and Refried Bean Chili is done, stir in the lime juice and serve hot.

-Amy’s Amazing White Chicken Chili from Kalyn’s Kitchen
+Amy’s Amazing White Chicken Chili ~ Kalyn’s Kitchen

 Weekend Food Prep: